UWCS/rs118/resources/2/notes.md

 }
 ```

 Including `submod_3` includes `mod.rs`, and whatever items that module may export (probably some items from `subsubmod_1.rs`, `subsubmod_2.rs`).
 Structuring a crate well and maintaining control over what items are visible where (encapsulation) is key to writing good, maintainable rust code.
+This section is just an overview, so be sure to check [Rust by Example](https://doc.rust-lang.org/rust-by-example/mod.html) for more examples to help understand the concept.